 Around 1218 Francis and his disciples went to pray in huts near an ancient Benedictine church.
 At 800 meters above sea-level, there is a spring which it is said St. Francis made appear from a rock.

-A stop of our Sagrantino wine trail tour, this charming village perched atop a hill is home to a museum, with a rich collection of works by Umbrian artists from the fourteenth to the eighteenth century and church, with a grandiose pictorial cycle with the stories of Saint Benozzo Gozzoli.
+This charming village perched atop a hill is home to a museum, with a rich collection of works by Umbrian artists from the fourteenth to the eighteenth century and church, with a grandiose pictorial cycle with the stories of Saint Benozzo Gozzoli.

 Pian d’Arca, Bevagna and Cannara